 Getting to and from Zia can be a bit tricky as traversing the winding mountainside road that’s not lit the whole way can be a bit unsettling, it’s perfectly achievable in the average hire car though, just take it easy.
 If you prefer not to drive then a taxi is relatively cheap and there’s always plenty at the end of the night to take you back to your hotel.

 There are also bus tours that go up for the evenings and come back down after sunset so booking onto one of the bus tours can save you the hassle of driving up the road, it also allows you to just relax and enjoy the evening out with a bottle of local wine, Mythos or Ouzo without worrying about having to drive back.

-There’s no hotels in Zia, it’s generally a place that people visit for the day rather than spending their entire holiday there.
-It’s not too far to take a day trip to Zia from anywhere on the island as it’s really central but the north coast resorts of Tigaki
+There’s no hotels in Zia but there are a couple of villas and apartments to rent, it’s generally a place that people visit for the day rather than spending their entire holiday there.
+You can day trip to Zia from all over the island as it's really central but the north coast resorts of Tigaki

 If you'd like to stay in the area then have a look at the Zia page of booking.com here

 .
 Alternatively find a great package holiday through Tui here

 Zia is filled with restaurants, many of which have balconies that give spectacular views over the Kos countryside and for that reason they get extremely busy of an evening throughout the tourist season.

 If you want to visit Zia and plan to go to a rooftop terrace for your evening meal then we’d advise you to get your hotel to call and book you a table when you first arrive on the island.

 If you can’t do that then get to Zia earlier than you need to and reserve a table when you first arrive, this way you’re more likely to get a balcony edge table rather than an internal table.